finbourne/scheduler-job-example-python/README.md

 #### 3.1 Run the commands one-by-one

-There are 6 commands you'll need to run to build, push, and tag the image.
-We are extending the LUSID UI to generate these commands.
+There are 6 commands you'll need to run to login to AWS, rebuild, push, and tag the image.
+The LUSID UI generates these commands for you to copy when you attempt to add a new image, and it is recommended you run each of them sequentially.

+Note: LUSID will generate a build command that includes your environment prefix in the resulting image name.
+You must use this command for a successful push.
+The image you created for testing purposes in step 1 can be disregarded.

 #### 3.2 Run the setup script